khteh/kubernetes/Ethereum/README.md

 ## Notes

-- I do not use Terraform to spin up cloud infrastructure in this case because I consider the infrastructure to be less like to change compared to the applications running on it.
+- I do not use Terraform to spin up cloud infrastructure in this case because I consider the infrastructure to be less likely to change compared to the applications running on it.
 However, Terraform is a great tool which can be used to document and version control the infrastructure setup.
 - We can use tool like https://github.com/DontShaveTheYak/cf2tf to convert from AWS Cloudformation to Terraform.